shazz/shazz.github.io/content/blog/ghost.md

 Anyway, to summarize and before going into the details, here are the main characteristics of the Ghost Virus:

- - executable bootsector virus
+ - **executable bootsector** virus
- - memory resident using the official reset vector
+ - memory resident using the official **reset vector**
- - stealh executation at boot using an undocumented technique
+ - **stealh execution at boot** using an undocumented technique
- - replaces the orignal HDV_BPB vector to be activated on any floppy (A or B) reads
+ - replaces the original **HDV_BPB vector** to be activated on any floppy (A or B) reads
- - copied itself on unused User Vectors RAM space
+ - copies itself over **unused User Vectors** RAM space
- - activate symptoms after 10 copies then switched OFF/ON every 5 copies
+ - activates symptoms after 10 copies then switched OFF/ON every 5 copies

 ## The details

 Finding the virus is straight forward, I'm sure I still have some infected disks and it was so wide-spread that some magazine disks or game compilations are still propragating it :) But, I was lazy, I simply extracted it from antivirus databases (which were not encrypted at all in most cases).

-Then I disassembling it using Eazy Rider on Hatari and checked with my preferred hex tools: [ImHex](https://imhex.werwolv.net/) which has a pretty good disassembler.
+Then I disassembling it using Eazy Rider on [Hatari](http://hatari.tuxfamily.org/) and checked with my preferred hex tools: [ImHex](https://imhex.werwolv.net/) which has a pretty good multi CPU disassembler.

 I reformatted and commented the code, line by line, to be sure I understood all the magic.

-I also hacked a simple testing tool to be sure my "cleaned" version was still working as expected, so basically a TOS program to load the virus in memory, as the TOS boot loader is doing (if you're curious, check the [TOS disassembly code](https://github.com/th-otto/tos1x/blob/master/bios/startup.S)).
+I also hacked a simple sandbox testing tool to be sure my "cleaned" version was still working as expected, so basically a TOS program to load the virus in memory, as the TOS boot loader is doing (if you're curious, check the [TOS disassembly code](https://github.com/th-otto/tos1x/blob/master/bios/startup.S)).
 I'll do another post later on this testing tool.

 #### Setting some constants for readability